 - Presenting toys and requesting playtime

 - Bunting (headbutting) or rubbing the head against you

 - Kneading your clothing with the paws

 - Grooming – especially if the cat sees fit to groom you through licking

-This could change at any moment.
-Never be complacent in judging a cat’s mood.
-A cheerful and gladhearted feline can grow overstimulated and cantankerous in the blink of an eye.
-Enjoy this period of happiness, though.
-Your cat wants to share its glee with you.
+This could change at any moment, so never be complacent when assessing a cat’s mood.
+A cheerful and glad-hearted feline can grow overstimulated and cantankerous in the blink of an eye.

-Cats are restrained animals, incapable of smiling or laughing when happy.
+Cats are restrained animals, incapable of smiling, grinning, or laughing when happy.
 This does not mean felines are glum, though.
 Your cat will show you that it is in a good mood in a variety of ways.
-You will just need to learn to pick up on these positive cues.